kumahq/kuma-website/docs/docs/1.2.0/policies/proxy-template.md

 In these examples, note:

 * The `selectors` object specifies the [data plane proxies](../documentation/dps-and-data-model/#dataplane-entity) that are targeted by the `ProxyTemplate` resource.
 Values are provided as Kuma tags.
 * The `imports` object specifies the reusable configuration that Kuma generates automatically.
 Kuma then extends the imports object with the custom configuration you specify.
-The value must be one or both of `default-proxy` -- the default configuration for non-ingress data planes -- or `ingress` -- the default configuration for ingress data planes.
+The value must be one or both of `default-proxy` -- the default configuration for non-ingress data planes -- or `ingress` -- the default configuration for zone-ingress proxy.

 ### Modifications